 "The state of diabetes in the Western Bay is the worst it's ever been, particularly in the last six months.
 We had done well over the past six years but it's taken a dive.

-Kapai, a diabetic himself, said that good "kai management" and putting health messages into language that people understood, is an important step in reducing the poor statistics.
+Mr Kapai, a diabetic himself, said that good kai management and putting health in language that people understood was an important step in reducing the poor statistics.

 Local Heart Foundation ambassador Tracey Rudduck-Gudsell, who herself had a heart condition, urged people to get regular checks.